deviate-dv8/webstandr/README.md

 # webstandr

-a website seo rank checker with NuxtJS and AdonisJS
+a website SERP checker with NuxtJS and AdonisJS